tabreu8/simple_ai_agent_web_server/README.md

 - Check that port 8000 isn't already in use
 - Make sure all dependencies are installed: `pip install -r requirements.txt`

+**LLM-enhanced parsing issues:**
+- Ensure `OPENAI_API_KEY` is set when using `MARKITDOWN_USE_LLM=true`
+- LLM parsing will fall back to standard mode if API key is missing
+- Check your OpenAI account has sufficient credits for LLM processing
+- Use `python demo_llm_parsing.py` to test both parsing modes

 ## 🤝 Need Help?

 - Check the interactive API docs at `http://localhost:8000/docs`